nodejs/node/doc/api/crypto.md

 <!-- YAML
 added: v0.9.3
 -->

-Returns an array of the names of the supported hash algorithms, such as `RSA-SHA256`.
+- Returns: {string[]} An array of the names of the supported hash algorithms, such as `'RSA-SHA256'`.

 Example: